PeteManchester/MediaPlayer/README.md

 A fully open-source java project that uses the [OpenHome API](http://www.openhome.org/wiki/Oh:Overview) to implement a UPNP Media Renderer.

-The MediaPlayer is java based and so will work on a wide range of Operating Systems without the need to provide different install packages or recompile the code.
+The MediaPlayer is Java based and so will work on a wide range of Operating Systems without the need to provide different install packages or recompile the code.

 ## Features